 - Experience.
 If you have more than 10 years of experience in this niche, it is worth mentioning;

 - Social Media links.
 Include those socials that look professional, like LinkedIn and Twitter.

 You can also list recommendations with sources and put a call to action.
+If you have been working in similar niches, for example in the freelance proofreading world, you can also mention this experience.
 A call to action is what you want readers to do.
 It can be as simple as “Contact now” or “Reach out”.

 Work on the Design

 Here comes the fun part – designing the whole thing.
 The specifics depend on your style and goals, but there are several important rules, namely:

 - Keep it simple and clean, so it is easy to navigate and read;

 - Make sure that the page works fine on mobile devices;

 - Use professional-looking fonts and colors (no Comic Sans!);

 - Consider including thumbnail images (Here is a good example of a portfolio with thumbnails – it looks amazing);